Ee-Chee/SpicedAcademy-Tabasco-Codes/Project3-Carousel/README.md

 # Project 3 Kitties Carousel

 ## Part 1 Create carousel effect
 <a href="assets">These four image assets</a> are used.
 The carousel fills the browser horizontally.
-Each image should stay on screen for 2 seconds before sliding off.
+Each image stays on screen for 2 seconds before sliding off.

 ## Part 2 Make dot-indicators